-Take your shoes and socks off now and go and walk on rough terrain, and different surfaces for 20 mins a day.
+One of the simplest ways to relieve back pain is to take your shoes and socks off, then go and walk on rough terrain, and different surfaces for 20 mins a day.

 Go and walk on grass, stones, basically anything that isn’t totally comfortable.
 The best part of this is anyone can do it and its FREE!
 But I hear you cry I don’t have 20 minutes to spare.
 Well suck it up and spare the time, we all make choices and remember pain is a powerful motivator, and will sooner or later win.